Capitan Systems Limited

 Regular data audits to manage and mitigate risks will inform the data register.
 This contains information on what data is held, where it is stored, how it is used, who is responsible and any further regulations or retention timescales that may be relevant.

 All Company Representatives have an obligation to report actual or potential data protection compliance failures.
 This allows us to:

 Under the Data Protection Act 1998, individuals are entitled, subject to certain exceptions, to request access to information held about them.
 These requests should be processed within one month, provided there is no undue burden and it does not compromise the privacy of other individuals.
 If you receive a subject access request, you should refer that request immediately to the DPO, who may ask you to help us comply with those requests.

 A data subject may request that any information held on them is deleted or removed, and any third parties who process or use that data must also comply with the request.
 These requests should be processed within one month, provided there is no undue burden and it does not compromise the privacy of other individuals.
 An erasure request can only be refused if an exemption applies.

 The Company takes compliance with this policy very seriously.
 Failure to comply puts both you and the organisation at risk.
 The importance of this policy means that failure to comply with any requirement may lead to disciplinary action under our procedures which may result in dismissal.
 If you have any questions or concerns about anything in this policy, do not hesitate to contact the DPO.

-Capitan, website design, website development, web design, web development, website platform, e-marketing, e-invoicing, content management, CRM, London, EC1V 9EE
+Capitan, website design, website development, web design, web development, website platform, web builder, website builder, website, design, platform, e-marketing, e-invoicing, content management, CRM, London, EC1V 9EE